top of page

 Agents of SHIELD: Slingshot

-6 shorts starring Yoyo of the Secret Warriors set during the time jump.
+Six shorts starring Yoyo of the Secret Warriors set during the time jump.
 While it's always nice to get more character development, I continue to be underwhelmed by the general concept of shorts.
-It's just too insubstantial & only for completionists.
+It's just too insubstantial and likely only watched by completionists.

 Premiere: Dec 13, 2016